Beef Noodle Soup

 - Seasonings: Tomatoes, onions, carrots, etc.

-- Taste: Sweet and sour, appetizing with rich layered taste
+- Flavor: Sweet and sour, appetite-stimulating, rich flavor layers

-Cultural Significance: Represents continuous innovation in Taiwan's food culture, incorporating Western elements while maintaining the spirit of Eastern soup noodles.
+Represents the continuous innovation of Taiwan's food culture, incorporating Western elements while maintaining the spirit of Eastern noodle soups.

 Original Beef Noodle Soup